scottystephens/stratifi/docs/testing/README.md

 # Testing Documentation Index

-This directory contains all testing-related documentation for Stratifi.
+This directory contains all testing-related documentation for Stratiri.

 ## 📁 Directory Structure